Bushmester/dns_exchange/README.md

 ### 3. `list_pairs`

-Displays the list of the avaliable trading pairs.
+Displays the list of the available trading pairs.

 Optional arguments:
 - `filter_by_label` (flags: `-f`, `--filter`; type: `str`) - string to filter by.